elihat2022/fast_api_chatGPT/README.md

 This project implements a simple integration of the MCP protocol using Pydantic AI to create an agent capable of interacting with various tools based on the AI agent's determination of relevance.

+## Why This Project?

+This project simplifies the integration of AI agents that can dynamically interact with tools like Tavily, all through FastAPI’s high-performance endpoints.
+It’s perfect for developers looking to explore AI-driven APIs or enhance their web applications with intelligent automation.

+## Example Use Case

+The AI agent can select tools to perform tasks like retrieving real-time web data (via Tavily) or generating responses (via OpenAI/ Gemini).

 ## Installation

 - Create a virtual environment: